monsterjj00/Circle-Pad-Pro-Plus/README.md

 GP17	Circle Pad Right

-GP18	ZL	Digital in, pull-up	New 3DS only
+GP18	ZL	Digital in New 3DS only

-GP19	ZR	Digital in, pull-up	New 3DS only
+GP19	ZR	Digital in New 3DS only

 GP20	HOME	Digital in, pull-up	active-high in packet, pull-up wiring unaffected